Strongly Contracting Geodesics in a Tree of Spaces: Applications

-For a tree of hyperbolic metric spaces $P:X\to T$, the vertex spaces are hyperbolic metric spaces and hence geodesics in a vertex space are uniformly strongly contracting.
-Thus, by Remark \ref{remark} and Lemma \ref{Edge proj}, if we take edge spaces to be $\sigma$-contracting and $R=R(3,\sigma)$-separated then every $(3,0)$-quasi-geodesic of $X$ having end points in an edge space does not intersect other edge spaces.
-By Lemma \ref{closeness}, edge spaces are quasi-isometrically embedded in the respective vertex spaces.
-Therefore, there exists $K\geq 1$ and $\epsilon\geq 0$ depending only on $\sigma$ and not on the separation constant $R$ such that the portion of a $(3,0)$-quasi-geodesic of $X$ with end points in a vertex space of $P:X\to T$ gives rise to a truncated $(K,\epsilon)$-quasi-geodesic in that vertex space.
+For a tree of hyperbolic metric spaces $P:X\to T$, the vertex spaces are hyperbolic metric spaces and hence geodesics in a vertex space are uniformly strongly contracting (See Section 1.4 of \cite{ACGH}).
+Thus, by Theorem \ref{main}, if we take edge spaces to be $\sigma$-contracting and at least $R=R(3,\sigma)$-separated then every $(3,0)$-quasi-geodesic of $X$ having end points in an edge space does not intersect other edge spaces.
+By Lemma \ref{closeness}, there exists $K_1\geq 1$ depending only on $\sigma$ such that the edge spaces are $(K_1,K_1)$-quasi-isometrically embedded in the respective vertex spaces.
+Also, there exists $K_2\geq 1$ and $\epsilon_2\geq 0$ depending only on $\sigma$ and not on the separation constant $R$ such that the portion of a $(3,0)$-quasi-geodesic of $X$ with end points in a vertex space of $P:X\to T$ gives rise to a truncated $(K_2,\epsilon_2)$-quasi-geodesic in that vertex space.